 Recreate this look by regularly interspersing long, trailing house plants – a hanging fern or spider plant are great options – amongst books, ornaments and other belongings.
 The contrast of somewhat unruly plants with a shelving unit that's well organised is what's most effective, so don't be afraid to let your greenery get a little out of hand.

 If you're looking for more ways to incorporate plant life into your decorative shelves, browse our pick of the best indoor plants and start building your own living wall.
-And don't miss our house plant display ideas, too, for more green-fingered inspiration.
+And don't miss our feature on indoor gardening, too, for more green-fingered inspiration.

 2. Pick a colour scheme for your #shelfie